Verca/tic-tac-toe/doc/howToModuleGuide.md

     import * as listReducer from './listReducer';
     ```

-  - add this code at the line 6 (inside of the `reducerMapping` array):
+  - add this code at the line 4 (inside of the `reducerMapping` array):

      ```javascript
       [Actions.LOAD_ITEMS]: listReducer.loadItems,
      ```

-- We mapped action `Actions.LOAD_ITEMS` to the reducer function `loadItems` in the file `reducers/listReducer.js`.
+- By adding those lines, we mapped the action `Actions.LOAD_ITEMS` to the reducer function `loadItems` in the file `reducers/listReducer.js`.
 Since there is not such a file (with the function) yet, let's create it.
   - create file `reducers/listReducer.js`
   - into this file place this code: